gottesmm/swift-evolution/proposals/0000-improved-homogeneous-tuple-language-support.md

 #### Problem 2c: Scalability problems cause Clang Importer to not import arrays larger than 4096.

-The ClangImporter due to limitations in the compiler around large homogenous tuples will not import a fixed size array if the array would be imported as a tuple with more than 4096 elements (see [ImportType.cpp](https://github.com/apple/swift/blob/e91b305b940362238c0b63b27fd3cccdbecadbaa/lib/ClangImporter/ImportType.cpp#L571)).
+The ClangImporter due to limitations in the compiler around large homogeneous tuples will not import a fixed size array if the array would be imported as a tuple with more than 4096 elements (see [ImportType.cpp](https://github.com/apple/swift/blob/e91b305b940362238c0b63b27fd3cccdbecadbaa/lib/ClangImporter/ImportType.cpp#L571)).
 At